sudoer-Huatao/FocusTime/README.md

 ---

 **⚠️We DO NOT collect your app data.
 All app usage data is stored locally!**

+The app is fully open source.
+We do not collect any private data.

 **To allow the app to collect app usage data and send reminders, you will need to:**
 - Enable notifications for this app.